hashicorp/terraform/README.md

 <img alt="Terraform" src="https://www.terraform.io/assets/images/logo-hashicorp-3f10732f.svg" width="600px">

-Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
+Terraform is a infrastructure as a code tool for building, changing, and versioning infrastructure safely and efficiently.
 Terraform can manage existing and popular service providers as well as custom in-house solutions.

 The key features of Terraform are: